Code-Institute-Submissions/py/docs/user-centric/overview.md

 # User-Centric Design

 This is the second step in building our MVP for Plexosoft's software marketplace.
-The first step, {==Design Thinking==}, helped identify and prioritize the real problems our application aims to solve.
-Now, we're shifting our focus to the journey of solving those issues, always keeping the principles of {==Agile Development==} at the forefront.
+The first step, **Design Thinking**, helped identify and prioritize the real problems our application aims to solve.
+Now, we're shifting our focus to the journey of solving those issues, always keeping the principles of **Agile Development** at the forefront.

 Please review each section to fully grasp how an idea evolved into a functional and problem-solving product.